SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 ## Solution and Approach

-### Initialization
+### Initialisation

 Each **individual** in the population represents a complete gait.
-Each chromosome consists of  5 parameters (amp,p,offset,e.t.c.) controlling the oscillation of a joint.
-Per limb there is 3 joints.
-Finally there are 2 unique limbs per side on this spider.
+Each chromosome consists of five parameters (amp, p, offset, etc.) that control the oscillation of a joint.
+For each limb, there are 3 joints.
+Finally, there are 2 unique limbs per side on this spider.
 So in total **5x3x2x2 = 60 genes**

 Each side (left and right) has two unique sine waves per joint, for a total of six.
 The pattern on each side follows an A, B, A, B sequence, meaning the front legs follow the 3rd legs and the 2nd legs follow the rear legs.

 #### Gene Encoding
-Each joint’s motion is represented by a **sine-wave function** characterized by five parameters:
+Each joint’s motion is represented by a **sine-wave function** characterised by five parameters:

 | Parameter | Description | Range | Design Rationale |
 |------------|-------------|--------|------------------|